Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 Metro in Paris

 GOOD TO KNOW: The company RATP is responsible for most of the public transport in Paris and the Parisian region.
-RATP includes the Paris Mero, tram, bus services, and part of the Réseau Express Régional (RER) network.
+RATP includes the Paris Mero, tramway, and bus services, and it also manages part of the Réseau Express Régional (RER) network.

 • Line 1: normal traffic (it’s an automatic line)